Exploring The Different Types of Lock Picks

 We tend not to need this type of wrench very often, however it does have it’s place especially if the lock that you are picking is long or hard to reach.
 The Y shape design provides a unique double insertion point and it’s always good to have one of these in your arsenal.

 As you can see from the image above, there are endless types of tension wrenches.
-The best one of these is highly dependent on personal preference and the type of lock that you are picking most often.
-Everyone uses the wrench at varying tension strengths and techniques so find the ones that work best for you and stick with them unless you get stuck in a sticky situation.
+The best one of these is highly dependent on personal preference.
+It also depends on the type of lock that you are picking most often.
+Everyone uses the wrench at varying tension strengths and techniques.
+So, find the ones that work best for you and stick with them unless you get stuck in a sticky situation.
 Our favorites tend to be the L shape because it works well for our technique of torsion that we put on the wrench, but again that’s just us!

 Best Brands Of Lock Picks

 The best thing about GOSO is the variety of tension wrenches, rakes, single pin picks, bump keys and other picks that they have.
 The cases that they have are super high quality as well.
 The pricing varies like all companies of course but the prices that they have are very competitive and some of the cheapest high quality picks on the market.
 GOSO also has a wide variety of thicknesses and sizes which makes them the most diversified of all major lock pick brands.
 Their website is also clean and easy to navigate.

 These guys are one of the most well known companies out there for lock picking professionals.
 Their picks are always polished for easy insertion and come in various thicknesses for those tough locks of different sizes.
 SouthOrd is also well known for having relatively inexpensive sets for the quality that they possess.
 Unfortunately the cases that come standard with their products will fail on you quickly so if you can find a better case, use it.
 When we were just starting out, we bought a lot of SouthOrd lock picks and they worked very well, in fact one of their tension wrenches are still my favorite to this day.